Manzanillo celebrates Navy Day

 The auxiliaries include fleet tugs (Cherokee, Quetzalcoatl V-4-Type class), which are ex-US Maritime Administration WWII era tugs.
 Las Choapas (YO-65 class) coastal oiler is ex-USN.
 Logistics ships, such as the Rio Balsa, Rio Grijalva and the Rio Lerma are ex-US Navy, Japanese-built, or Swedish-built.
 The Rio Balsas is the flag ship of the Mexican Navy.
 The Rio Lerma was a former commercial freighter.
 The Rio Grijalva is used as a transport.
 They all carry the letter designation "A."

-The Mexican Navy, with the support of President Fox, has come a long way toward modernization.
-See first-hand what they mean by their motto, "Over land, in the air, and on the sea."
+The Mexican Navy, with the support of former President Fox, has come a long way toward modernization.
+Its motto is: "Over land, in the air, and on the sea."

 Attention!
 Will passengers please watch your step as you disembark!